Article

 Backrest angle and height adjust easily with one-hand levers, while the client is in the chair.

-Backrest angle is adjusted by squeezing white backrest angle lever and moving backrest forward or backward.
+Backrest angle is adjusted by squeezing the white backrest angle lever and moving backrest forward or backward.
 (Figure 10) On both chair styles, the backrest adjusts 5° forward and 20° back.
 There is an angle indicator for consistent positioning and documentation purposes.

 Backrest height is adjusted by depressing the backrest height lever and raising or lowering the backrest.
 (Figure 11) The height from the top of the backrest to the seat offers six positions, ranging from 15.5 inches up to 19 inches.

-Backrest filler pad can be used for additional lower back support when chair backrest is in the top 3 available positions, which results in an open space between bottom edge of the backrest and the seat.
-The backrest filler pad snaps easily into place on a snap stud centered at rear bottom edge of backrest.
+Backrest filler pad can be used for additional lower back support when the chair backrest is in the top 3 positions, which results in an open space between bottom edge of the backrest and the seat.
+The filler pad snaps easily into place on a snap stud centered at rear bottom edge of backrest.

 backrest backrestheight